Why This Matters

 Bank Failures

-• Over 9,000 banks failed between 1930 and 1933, destroying the savings of millions of Americans who had no federal protection
+- Over 9,000 banks failed between 1930 and 1933, destroying the savings of millions of Americans who had no federal protection for their deposits.

-• Loss of trust triggered bank runs even at healthy institutions—fear itself became an economic force, as depositors rushed to withdraw funds before their bank collapsed
+- Loss of trust triggered bank runs even at healthy institutions.
+Fear itself became an economic force: depositors rushed to withdraw funds before their bank collapsed, which caused the very collapses they feared.

 Contractionary Monetary Policy

-• Federal Reserve raised interest rates in the late 1920s to cool speculation, but this restricted credit precisely when businesses needed liquidity
+- The Federal Reserve raised interest rates in the late 1920s to cool stock speculation, but this restricted credit precisely when businesses needed liquidity to stay afloat.

-Compare: Bank failures vs. Fed policy—both reduced the money supply, but bank failures were uncontrolled chaos while Fed policy was a deliberate (and disastrous) choice.
-This distinction matters for understanding why New Deal banking reforms focused on both deposit insurance and Federal Reserve restructuring.
+Compare: Bank failures vs. Fed policy: both reduced the money supply, but bank failures were uncontrolled chaos while Fed policy was a deliberate (and disastrous) choice.
+This distinction matters for understanding why New Deal banking reforms targeted both problems: deposit insurance (FDIC) to prevent bank runs and Federal Reserve restructuring to prevent future policy mistakes.

 Structural Economic Weaknesses